smaxtec/adis/README.md

 ```

 ## About the ADIS format
-Each physical file can contain multiple logical ADIS files.
+Each physical file can contain multiple logical ADIS files, these are represented by objects of the type `AdisFile`.
-Each of those logical ADIS files contains one or multiple blocks.
+Each of those logical ADIS files contains one or multiple blocks, these are represented by objects of the type `AdisBlock`.
-Each block consists of the definitions for the fields and one or multiple
+Each block consists of the definitions for the fields (list of objects of type `AdisFieldDefinition`) and one or multiple
-data rows.
+data rows (list of list of `AdisValue`).

 ## Documentation
 This documentation only contains methods that are inteded to be used by the user.
 Take a look at the docstrings for more information about methods.

 ### Adis
 Static methods: